enzo-project/enzo-e/getting_started.rst

 2. Specify precision
 --------------------

-Enzo-P must be compiled either using single-precision or double-precision.
-To specify the precision to use in Enzo-P, set the ``CELLO_PREC`` environment variable:
+Enzo-E must be compiled either using single-precision or double-precision.
+To specify the precision to use in Enzo-E, set the ``CELLO_PREC`` environment variable:

   =====================  ======================